MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug.md

 # Debug your Teams app locally in Teams Toolkit

 Teams Toolkit helps you to debug and preview your Teams app locally.
 Debug is the process of checking, detecting, and correcting issues or bugs to ensure that the program runs as per the requirements.
 Visual Studio Code allows you to debug tab, bot, messaging extension, and Azure functions.
 Toolkit supports debugging features including start, multi-target debugging, toggle breakpoints, hot reloading, and stop.
-The Teams app is available for preview in Teams web client locally after the debugging process. .
+The Teams app is available for preview in Teams web client locally after the debugging process.

 ## Prerequisite

 Install [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) version v3.0.0+ or later.

-> [!Tip]
-> Ensure you have Teams app opened in Microsoft Visual Studio Code.

-## Teams Toolkit debug features
+## Visual Studio Code debugging features

 ### Start debugging